Deedar (1992 film): Plot

 Anand (Akshay Kumar) and Sapna (Karishma Kapoor) fall in love.
 In the past, Anand's father had back-stabbed Sapna's dad and he had gone to jail, despite being innocent.
-Anand plans to free Sapna's dad from prison asks his dad to confess the truth to the police.
-His dad realises his mistakes and seeks forgiveness from Sapna's parents and dies thereby, uniting Anand and Sapna.
+Anand plans to free Sapna's dad from prison and requests his dad to confess the truth to the police.
+What happens next forms the crux of the story.